Simple Crochet Star Pattern

 If you are wondering how to crochet a star, you are in the right place and don’t worry, it’s easy!

 You’ll start with a magic circle and either work single crochets or double crochets into the circle.
-For the next round, you’ll work a series of single crochets, double crochets, and treble crochets with a picot stitch to form each of those star points.
+For the next round, you’ll work a series of single crochets, double crochets, and treble crochets with a picot stitch to form each of those points.

 The free pattern below includes instructions for the single crochet version and the double crochet version.
-The stars are similar but vary in the stitches you start with and by using different yarn and hook sizes you can make a variety of crochet stars.
+They’re are similar but vary in the stitches you start with and by using different yarn and hook sizes you can make a variety of crochet stars.
 You can even start the circle with half double crochet round and make a third size.

 These small stars are wonderful scrap yarn busters.
 The smallest stars with baby weight yarn took less than 0.1 ounces of yarn and the bulky yarn stars took around 0.5 ounces.
 I had so much fun working through my scraps, I couldn’t stop!

-Where do you use crochet stars?
+Where do you use them?

-I made fourth of July themed stars using up my red, white and blue scraps, but they would also be perfect for other holidays or decorations like Christmas or birthdays.
+I made Fourth of July-themed stars using up my red, white and blue scraps, but they would also be perfect for other holidays or decorations like Christmas or birthdays.

 If you hang them like in the crochet star wall hanging, the whole thing can be used as a modern wall hanging or in a nursery as a mobile.